CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

     Sensitive data need to be **encrypted before upload** to SD Connect.
 Check the previous paragraph for more informations about encryption with Crypt4GH.

 !!! note
-    SD Connect is not suitable for permanet data storage. **Make regular backups** of important datasets.
+    SD Connect is not suitable for permanent data storage. **Make regular backups** of important datasets.

 !!! note
     Users may not process any personal data granted for the purposes of the Act on the Secondary Use of Health and Social Data (552/2019) by ***Findata.***